quicwg/wg-materials/interim-18-01/minutes.md

 Jana:  QUIC has a bunch of signalling that we do not have in TCP.
 There is a proposal to include the RTO in TCP and we can consider it for QUIC as well.
 I’m arguing for including these constants in v1 only to make sure that we have a baseline that we can experiment against.
 This is a sender-side only change, so we can adjust as we get more data.

 Ian: last slide is Plan:  Gather Data (Slide 7)

 Martin: are you going to do this in both data center and open Internet?
 Ian: just open Internet.

 Subodh: if you can write this up, we would like to run these tests as well.

 Jana:  Going back to what we want for v1--we don’t have to block on any of these for v1, except for 2.
 We need a mechanism to carry the data for MAX ACK DELAY (without that, can’t run the experiment).

 Ian: should I spend cycles on coming up with a way to carry that without it being in the clear?
 Feedback on that desired.

 Praveen: MinRTO is already being used for TCP, despite it not being in the RFCs.
 Other experiments: ER vs. non-ER.
 One TLP vs. two TLP would also be useful to gather data on.

 IAN: zero, one, or two could be tested.

 Ian:  I’m done, should I come up with a way to communicate MAX ACK DELAY outside the clear?

 PM: Yes.
 Martin Duke: what’s the tradeoff here?

 Ian: If this is not v1, then I won’t work on it.
 Fine as an extension, if we have extensions, and we need something to test extensions with.

 Ian: Update Transport Params is my preference, but I have other uses for that.

 Break for lunch, then talk about abstractions and next steps.

+## Thursday Afternoon

+*Scribe: Sean Turner*

-Abstractions
+### Abstractions

-Slide 3 (connections):
+Slide 3 (connections)

 Christian: You introduce connection control but you didn’t mention paths - Yes.

 Lars: Is 1st bullet how an implementation can identify a packet?
 Or is it how a server identifies them?

 Jana: Echo this point separation between entity that has keys and not.

-Streams:
+Streams

 Ordered but not not necessarily in-order; to make a distinction: I have five packets worth of data.
 These are each one byte per stream - receive 2-5 but not 1.
 May interpret those without having received 1.

 Ekr: agrees but it makes a little confusing because we offer reliability for the entire stream.
 Explains difference with RTP.

 Jeff: There’s actually in QUIC that requires an endpoint to retransmit on a stream.
 The protocol doesn’t require to restransmit everything.

 MT: It’s delivered in order.

 Ekr: it does talk about retransmission.

 Jana: The spirit of where the draft was to expect this to be in order byte streams.
 Does this need to be a requirement?

 Jana: In response to Jeff, we expected that they would. (?)

 Ted: It might actually help to say sequential.
 Properties of QUIC streams not HTTP over QUIC streamns.
 Right now it’s there, but it’s not there for the current application.

 Roberto: Might be true for google, but would like to maybe make it true later.

 Mike: Your example triggered some confusion with retransmission and …  Agrees it’s an API choice.
 I think the 1st byte gets retransmitted unless you say you’re not going to.

 Ekr: Spec prohibits both of these.
 I.e., spec requires in-order delivery and filling in holes.

 Jana: It’s easy to specify not doing in-order byte stream - it’s one sentence but it’s hard to implement.

 Roberto: It’s possible that it’s not that hard.

 Jana: We need to think about other considerations in addition to the specification writing - without explicit signalling of delivery model being used - it makes it tricker for an application to use.
 Application can’t assume a particular behavior.

 Roberto: If there’s two APIs, it’ll pick one - if there’s only one you get one.

 Jana: Being explicit in specification forces designers to to be explicit.

 MartinDuke: So what’s the point here.

 Mnot: THis is the in-formal design team response - no decision.

 MartinDuke: How does this differ from partial reliability

 Roberto: They are not the same but they are complimentary.

 MartinDuke: Partial reliability is in not in v1.

 Roberto: If we just strike in-order delivery then that’s all we really need.

 Jeff: All I can tell from a spec was that it was in-order.
 A better conception is do I provide file or stream access.

 Ian: Was going to say that he agrees with abstraction; however, in the quic transport doc I don’t want to get in partial reliability.
 It would be huge time sink.

 Eric: I like Ian’s idea of requiring what must be there.
 Interesting to explore, but let’s not preclude them.

 Roni: Does this mean interleaved.

 Roberto: No guarantee that you’ll get it the way it was sent.

 Alan: Agrees that we’d like to be able to make use of data before it all gets there.

 Igor: Partial reliability mostly about knowing what not to re-send.

 Christian: Introduces a new abstraction.

 MartinDuke: API must allow you be sent to the same proxy.

 Roberto: Need protocol mechanism to support this.

 MikeB: What do you mean HTTP is not reliable.

 MT: If you get a response to a request then something has happened.

 Grouping: A request from a sender that all streams in the group terminate at the same L7 location?

 Roberto: Thinks this goes in the QUIC Layer.

 MikeB: Disagrees.
 If it’s an L7 concept maybe it should stay there.

 Roberto: Let’s talk about compression: another stream would allow ….

 Alan: to clarify - is there another mapping at the H3 layer?

 MartinD: in the H2 of TCP case is there any grouping?
 No but it was in SPDY4.

 Roberto: Some protocols are doing things suboptimally.

 Roni: Any time syncing.

 Roberto: no.

 LEIF: Is this a client directed thing.

 Roberto: It can’t it is merely a request.

 MartinD: If you’re getting less compression efficiency then this is the client’s problem.

 Ian: Interesting and it feels like an interesting feature request.

 Mike: What Ian said.
 But, I get ¾ of what you’re after and it could be reframmed would be to say you can multiple connections which share the same congestion congrol.

 Christian: +1 (and others)

 MT: needs more work

 Roberto: this is definitely a V2 feature…

 Mnot: Have discussions - have breakouts -

 Jana: This is a useful conversation.

 Roberto: We’ll take grouping out of the abstractions draft!

 Eric: Have a similar use case - similar to push promise.

 MT: In-order delivery there is a PR.

 Mnot: What’s the next step?

 Roberto: Having a wider discussion that does not stop slow or stop 1 would be nice to be done very quickly after v1.

 Lars: This is important in that it explains something about QUIC.
 Some of this should go in the Applicability statement.

 Jana: I think it’s nice to think about this but none of it is necessary for v1.

 Roberto: THere’s a PR in for the on v1 change.

-Extensions
+### Extensions

 Extensions are a pressure release value.
 Only differs from HTTP2 idea because it’s bigger!

 If you need the extension to be reliable - you gotta make it so.

 Ekr: only allocated 00-17?
 We have 240 spaces free?
 What’s the point about ignoring vs reliablity?
 Code point space is too big.

 Ian: Interesting to have, but a little grumpy about providing it without having a mechanism to negotiate it.
 Don’t want to add it until we have a negotiation mechanism.

 Mnot: do we need something.

 Ekr: dissents - most everybody says you need this.

 Jana: Negotiation can be handled.

 Jana: Space can used for experimentation so we need to have some way to note what numbes they’re using.

 Lars: I would like this so we can get rid of all the block frames.
 You can put all of the block frame info ….

 Ekr: Huh

 Patrick: Flashback!

 Victor: Have an idea for a extension that is similar but somewhat different ….
 It’s more negotiation-oriented.

 Roberto: can we just have something!

 Mnot: when do we need it?

 MT: We need it …

 Mnot: could we adopt this and admit it’s not perfect.

 Christian: ALready provided feedback but basically it’s okay except for the assignment mechanism.

 Ted: Look at the IAB RFC to do an extension!
 Treating the extension differently than the base protocol could be dangerous.

 Mnot: we’re not designing it today, so it’s on the front burner.

-HUM: Who thinks we should include it now (after some discussion on this) Rough consensus (to be confirmed on list): include it.
+HUM: Who thinks we should include it now (after some discussion on this)

+Rough consensus (to be confirmed on list): include it.

-3rd Implementation Draft
+### 3rd Implementation Draft

 Don’t change milestones …

 r/draft-08 and TLS 1.3 -22/draft-09 and TLS 1.3 -23

 Should add HTTP “non-sense”?

 This of these features as table stakes and advanced.

 ship -09 by Monday

 Add HTTP2 as advanced as those might do it later.

 Do virtual interop day in Feb and do the 4th interop in person.

 Week of Feb 26th for virtual

 Patrick edit Wiki!

 1st week of June for Interim:

 Locations: XXX

 Weeks: one of the 1st two weeks of June

-BEER